-RevPAR increased 389.1 percent year-over-year during the fourth quarter of 2021, as both occupancy and average daily rate (“ADR”) benefited from Manhattan COVID-19 protocols being loosened, enabling offices, restaurants and tourist destinations to more fully function with either mask mandates or vaccination requirements.
-Year-over-year increases in RevPAR were highest in December – up 497.3 percent.
-With overall occupancy for the quarter at 69.2 percent and ADR at $292.98, Manhattan RevPAR nearly doubled for the year overall, increasing from $67.95 in 2020 to $130.88 in 2021.
+RevPAR increased 166 percent year-over-year during the second quarter of 2022.
+Occupancy and average daily rate (“ADR”) surged as both group and summer leisure travel began to re emerge and pandemic-related travel restrictions were softened.
+Year-over-year increases in occupancy were highest in April – up 70.3 percent.
+With overall occupancy for the quarter at 81.3 percent and ADR at $314.54, Manhattan RevPAR more than doubled from $95.81 in Q2 2021 to $255.61 in Q2 2022.

-Of the four market classes tracked, upper upscale properties exhibited the most notable year-over-year increase in RevPAR - up 457.4 percent to $186.85 for the quarter, driven by a 196 percent increase in occupancy and an 88.3 percent increase in ADR.
-For luxury hotel properties, where occupancy grew by 202.4 percent and ADR experienced an increase of 82.9 percent, Q4 RevPAR finished the quarter up 452.9 percent to $430.65.
+Of the four market classes tracked, upper upscale properties exhibited the most notable year-over-year increase in RevPAR - up 201.5 percent for the quarter, driven by an 84.3 percent increase in occupancy from 43.1 percent in 2021 to 79.5 percent, and a 63.6 percent increase in ADR from $185.13 to $302.80.
+For upscale properties, occupancy grew by 45.7 percent and ADR experienced an increase of 86.8 percent, resulting in a year-over-year RevPAR increase of 172.2 percent.

-Upscale and upper midscale properties posted relatively lower, but still significant increases in RevPAR of 288.1 and 255.3 percent, respectively.
-With increases in occupancy of 94 and 83.5 percent, respectively, RevPAR finished the quarter at $156.37 and $149.15, respectively.
+Luxury and upper midscale properties posted lower, but still significant increases in RevPAR of 105.9 and 130.3 percent, respectively.
+With the luxury segment posting a lowest increase in ADR - up 16.4 percent, and the upper midscale segment posting the lowest increase in occupancy - up 32.1 percent, RevPAR finished the quarter at $432.75 and $185.62, respectively.

-Of the five Manhattan neighborhoods, all experienced year-over-year increases in RevPAR with occupancy and ADR growing across the island.
-Midtown East had the largest increase in RevPAR - up 697 percent, driven in large part by a 286.2 percent increase in occupancy year-over-year.
-Lower Manhattan RevPAR grew at 416 percent, driven by a 134.6 percent increase in ADR and 119.9 percent increase in occupancy.
-Midtown West and Midtown South posted increases of 411.3 and 305.9 percent, respectively.
-Of the five Manhattan neighborhoods tracked, Upper Manhattan had the lowest increase in RevPAR - up 261.4 percent.
+Of the five Manhattan neighborhoods, Midtown East had the largest increase in RevPAR - up 234.4 percent, driven in large part by a 92.4 percent increase in occupancy year over-year.
+Midtown West RevPAR grew by 193.0 percent, largely driven by an 82.6 percent increase in ADR.
+Lower Manhattan and Midtown South posted RevPAR increases of 147.1 and 162.7 percent, respectively.
+Upper Manhattan had the smallest increase in RevPAR - still up a significant 90.4 percent.

-During the fourth quarter, RevPAR at full-service hotels had a more significant percentage increase in occupancy and room rates compared to limited-service hotels.
-With year-over-year increases in occupancy of 149.9 and 73.8 percent, respectively, and increases in ADR of 111.8 percent and 92.2 percent, respectively, RevPAR increased 429.2 percent for full-service properties, while limited-service hotels saw an increase of 234 percent over the same period.
+During the second quarter, occupancy at full-service hotels increased at almost twice the rate of limited-service hotels, with year-over-year increases in occupancy of 63.4 and 34.3 percent, respectively.
+RevPAR increased 171.9 percent for full-service properties, while limited-service hotels saw an increase of 141.8 percent over the same period.

 PwC’s Manhattan lodging index provides updates on Manhattan’s lodging market, widely used by lodging brands, developers, and owners.
 The publication includes: